b3nj5m1n/ENIGMA/README.md

 ## Python

-#### A fully featured python implementation of the Enigma machine in python, you can have any number of rotors, change the alphabet, or use historical models (Originally written in June of 2019)
+#### A fully featured implementation of the Enigma machine in python, you can have any number of rotors, change the alphabet, or use historical models (Originally written in June of 2019)

 #### Structure